- 1 Who is Banksy?

 Banksy later painted another version in Shoreditch, nearby Liverpool Street station.
 However, the stencil was painted on an unauthorized wall, which caused an outrage when the owners wanted to peel it off and take it an auction.

 The paint was later removed ten years later by Sincura Group.
 They had previously removed another one of Banksy’s mural, Slave Labor, in North London.
 The stencil was exhibited at “Stealing Banksy?” where it found a buyer.

 Banksy also redesigned another stencil in 2005 on the West Bank barrier called Balloon Debate, with the girl levitating above the wall as she holds onto a bunch of balloons.

 The Israeli government is building a wall surrounding the occupied Palestinian territories.
 It stands three times the height of the Berlin Wall and will eventually run for over 700km – the distance from London to Zurich.
 The wall is illegal under international law and essentially turns Palestine into the world’s largest open prison.

 Girl with Balloon, 2014, Syria version

-In 2014, Girl with Balloon was reproduced again by the artist in commemoration of the Syrian civil war.
-The image of the art was modified to promote the hashtag #withsyria on social media, to rally support and create awareness about the three years of conflict in Syria.
+In 2014, Girl with Balloon was reproduced again by the artist to commemorate the Syrian civil war.
+The image of the art was modified to promote the hashtag #withsyria on social media and to rally support and create awareness about the three years of conflict in Syria.

-The work was redesigned to show the girl with a headscarf to depicting the refugee situation in the country.
+The work was redesigned to show the girl with a headscarf to depict the country’s refugee situation.
 The campaign was against the “years of brutality and bloodshed that have turned Syria into the epicenter of a massive humanitarian crisis.”
 The work was projected on Nelson’s Column and Eifel Tower.